aime-team/aime-mlc/README.md

 * multi GPU: allocate GPUs per user, container or session
 * Runs with the same performance as a bare metal installation
 * Repository of all major deep learning framework versions as containers

+## Installation

+AIME machines come pre installed with AIME machine learning container management system for more information see: https://www.aime.info/mlc

+Please read on in the [AIME MLC Installation Guide](aime-mlc-installation-guide.md) how to install AIME MLC on your PC, workstation or server.

 ## Usage